Move over, peanut butter and jelly!

-The world or sandwiches is being taken over by cookie butter and biscoff spread!
+The world of sandwiches is being taken over by cookie butter and Biscoff spread!

-Did you know however that there is another spread that is vying for people’s attention though?
+Did you know, however, that there’s another spread vying for people’s attention?

 Friends, let me introduce you to Biscoff spread.

-Biscoff spread is similar to cookie butter but yet slightly different.
+Biscoff spread is similar to cookie butter, but also slightly different.

 How different, you ask? 😉

-Alas my friends, here is Cookie Butter vs Biscoff Spread showdown:
+Alas, my friends, here is the Cookie Butter vs. Biscoff Spread showdown:

 Availability

-Cookie butter: can be found at any Trader Joe’s store (often hidden due to popularity)
+Cookie Butter: Found at any Trader Joe’s (often hidden due to its popularity)

-Biscoff spread: can be found at World Market, Walmart, Albertsons (not hidden but usually only one jar left on shelves)
+Biscoff Spread: Available at World Market, Walmart, Albertsons (not hidden, but usually only one jar left!)

 Price